Chris Bryant: Early life and career

-Chris Bryant was born on 11 January 1962 in Cardiff, to a Scottish mother and a Welsh father.
-Bryant grew up in Cardiff (where his father worked for five years), Spain for five years in the 1960s (leading to him speaking fluent Spanish), and Cheltenham, Gloucestershire.
+Chris John Bryant was born on 11 January 1962 in Cardiff, to a Scottish mother and a Welsh father.
+He grew up in Cardiff, where his father worked for five years, in Spain for five years in the 1960s, which led him to speaking fluent Spanish, and in Cheltenham, Gloucestershire.
 He was educated at Cheltenham College, an independent school for boys.

-He studied English at Mansfield College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1986.
-Although initially a member of the Conservative Party, and an elected office-holder in the Oxford University Conservative Association, he joined the Labour Party in 1986.
+He studied English at Mansfield College, Oxford, and graduated with a Bachelor of Arts (BA) degree in 1986.
+He was initially a member of the Conservative Party and an elected office-holder in the Oxford University Conservative Association.
+He joined the Labour Party in 1986.

 From 1983 to 1986, after completing his first degree, Bryant trained for ordained ministry at Ripon College Cuddesdon in Oxfordshire.
 During this time, he also studied theology at Oxford.
-He was ordained in the Church of England as a deacon in 1986 by Richard Harries, and as a priest in 1987.
-The first service he led following this ordination was the funeral of Michael Croft, the founder of the National Youth Theatre; he had also once sexually abused Bryant.
-He served his curacy at the Church of All Saints, High Wycombe from 1986 to 1989.
-He was then a youth chaplain in Peterborough, as well as travelling in Latin America.
-In 1991, Bryant left the ordained ministry, after deciding that being gay was incompatible with being a priest.
+He was ordained in the Church of England as a deacon in 1986 by Richard Harries and as a priest in 1987.
+The first service he led after his ordination was the funeral of Michael Croft, the founder of the National Youth Theatre.
+Bryant later alleged that he had been sexually abused by Croft when he attended the drama group in London at the age of 16.

+He served his curacy at the Church of All Saints, High Wycombe, from 1986 to 1989.
+He was then a youth chaplain in Peterborough, and travelled in Latin America.
+In 1991, Bryant left the ordained ministry after deciding that being gay was incompatible with being a priest.
 Statements made by Bishop of Oxford Richard Harries also influenced his decision.

-Early political career
+Early political career (1992–2001)

 After leaving the priesthood in 1991, Bryant made a career move and began work as the election agent to the Holborn and St Pancras Constituency Labour Party, where he helped Frank Dobson hold his seat in the 1992 general election.
 From 1993, he was Local Government Officer for the Labour Party; he lived in Hackney and was elected to Hackney Borough Council in 1993, representing Leabridge ward and serving until 1998.
 He became Chairman of the Christian Socialist Movement.
 From 1994 to 1996, he was London manager of the charity Common Purpose.

 In 1996, Bryant became a full-time author, writing biographies of Stafford Cripps and Glenda Jackson.
+At the 1997 general election, Bryant was the Labour candidate for Wycombe, winning 35.4% of the vote and coming second behind the incumbent Conservative MP Ray Whitney.

 From 1998 until his election to Parliament in 2001, Bryant was the Head of European Affairs for the BBC.

 Parliamentary career

-At the 1997 general election, Bryant was the Labour candidate for Wycombe, winning 35.4% of the vote and coming second behind the incumbent Conservative MP Ray Whitney.